 Track A: Traditional doctorate

 The Track A doctorate involves a dissertation as well as successful completion of doctoral courses for a total of at least 18 ECTS credits.
-The Track A doctorate is aimed at students who are already working closely with a professor of the Faculty of Business, Economics and Informatics in a specific area of research and who are generally not pursuing a career in research.
+The Track A doctorate is aimed at students who are already working closely with a professor of the Faculty of Business, Economics and Informatics in a specific area of research.
 If you have not explicitly been invited to apply to the Track A program by a professor of the Faculty of Business, Economics and Informatics, you are not eligible for the program.

 Track B: Structured Doctoral programs for holders of a Master's degree